lgiordani/punch/README.md

 the first search pattern becomes `Full version: 1.4.6` and its replacement pattern is `Full version: 1.4.7`.
 The second search pattern will be `Short version: 1.4` and the replacement pattern will not change.
 This may be useful if you have different representation of the same version in a file, or if you want to specifically target uses of that version.

+##### Other global variables

+You may define any variable in the GLOBALS dictionary and use it later where a Jinja2 temple is available, for example in the `commit_message` of the `VCS` variable.

 #### FILES